twse/random-stuff/Readable Fonts/Latin-1 (Western European).md

 | l dot below | Alt-155 |

 ### Dutch - Typed as usual on Dutch keyboards
+Dutch can be written when used with cp850 or cp859.
+In that case, the ij ligature will not be available.

 | Glyph        | Codes           | CP30020 | Windows CP1252  | Apple US        | ABICOMP         | Cork    | Times of the West I |
 |--------------|-----------------|---------|-----------------|-----------------|-----------------|---------|---------------------|
 | A grave      | Alt-183         | Alt-183 | Alt-192         | Alt-203         | Alt-161         | Alt-192 | Alt-192             |